-If you're not weight training yet, it's time to to start.
-Maybe you think cardio is enough, but it's not.
-Cardio exercise (such as swimming, walking, and running) does not build muscle.
-With age, your body loses muscle, your bone density starts to decline, and your posture starts to deteriorate.
+If you're not weight training yet, it's time to start resistance based exercise.
+Maybe you think cardio is sufficient, but it's not enough to prevent strength decline that happens with aging.
+Cardio exercise (such as swimming, walking, and running) does not specifically build muscle.
+With age, your body loses muscle mass, your bone density starts to decline, and your posture starts to deteriorate.

-Here's the good news: Proper weight training can help combat all of this.
-Additionally, if you are active in sports (and not performing strength exercises), you are setting yourself up for injury.
+Here's the good news: Proper weight training can help combat all of these age-related changes.
+Additionally, if you are active in sports (and not performing strength exercises), you could be setting yourself up for injury.
 For example, recent research shows that impaired hip strength more than doubles your risk of ACL tears.
-However, navigating the weight room can be overwhelming at first.

 1. Take the time to learn proper form.

 This will take time, so start simply, and don't overwhelm yourself with endless exercises.
-This may seem boring at first, but your body will thank you for it.
+The basics seem boring at first, but your body will thank you for it.

 2. Eliminate clutter.

 Understand that the weight room presents itself with endless variations to work the same muscle group.
-For example, for squats, you can use barbells, kettlebells, walls, hack machines, Smith machines, TRX suspension, dumbbells, etc. This makes the weight room overwhelming.
-First, master what constitutes a proper vs. improper squat, for example, using a single piece before trying the endless variations!
+For example, with squats, you can use barbells, kettlebells, walls, hack machines, Smith machines, TRX suspension, dumbbells, etc. This makes the weight room overwhelming.
+First, master what constitutes a proper vs. improper squat.
+For example, learn a good squat using a single piece of equipment before trying the endless variations!